ynniv/deposits/index.md

 ## TL;DR

-* given Lightning channels are practically trustless,
-* and they can have any rules that both sides agree to:
-* let's agree to hold tagged payments in a reserve output
+* we leverage a Lightning channel's uanimous consensus to implement a ledger of deposits
+* with full reserves and security deposits held in a dedicated transaction output.
+* MuSig2 is used to create deposit invoices that ensure balances are properly credited.
-* and pay invoices with them when there is a signed request.
+* these balances are used to pay invoices when a request is signed by the depositor.
-* vault payments are secured by 2-of-2 multisig between channel peers**
-* operators should run multiple vaults with different peers who cross-audit**
+* operators should run balanced vaults across different partners
-* others will monitor your channel updates in exchange for traffic.
+* partners that cross-audit their other vault channel updates.
-* if you want to leave you can ask others to take your obligations,
+* if someone wants to leave they can ask others to service their deposits
-* and if it all blows up the full reserves go to someone else in the system.

-## Abstract

-<span class="newthought">We present Bitcoin Deposits</span>, a Layer 3 protocol utilizing channel consensus, 2-of-2 vault multisig addressing, and full reserve requirements that enables users to maintain Lightning wallets without requiring on-chain Bitcoin transactions or channel management.
-This protocol introduces validated outputs—a new Lightning extension that allows commitment transactions to include outputs subject to agreed-upon validation rules, enforcing protocol compliance at the channel layer.
-Vault payments are addressed using 2-of-2 multisig keys derived from both channel peers, preventing operators from selectively honoring payments.** Through cryptographic authentication, mandatory over-reserve requirements, metrics-based auditor monitoring, and deterministic validation rules, the system creates economic incentives for honest behavior while providing instant Lightning access.
-Organic trust emerges through multi-vault architectures where operators maintain multiple vaults with different peers who cross-audit each other, creating mutual accountability that makes collusion economically irrational.
-Integration with Nostr Wallet Connect enables users to access deposits from any compatible wallet interface.
-We rely on objective performance metrics and neutral party intervention for recovery scenarios, creating a trust-minimized system that enables users to match deposit sizes to operator reputation value.
+* but unilateral close sends reserves and security deposits to a multisig of channel partners.
+* if the operator was honest and requests to continue, it is fully returned to them
+* if they were provably dishonest, channel partners unilaterally close vault channels.
+* security deposits from all channels are used to re-create stolen reserves
+* and randomly selected partners re-establish services for each of the closed vaults.
+* is it trustless? not quite. but it's close, and it scales

 ## 1. Introduction

 <span class="newthought">The Lightning Network has demonstrated</span> the viability of off-chain Bitcoin transactions, achieving sub-second settlement times with minimal fees.
 However, adoption remains constrained by the complexity of channel management and the requirement for on-chain transactions to establish payment channels.
-Each new Lightning user must execute at least one on-chain transaction, creating a scalability bottleneck as Bitcoin's block space is limited.
+Each new Lightning participant must execute at least one on-chain transaction, creating a scalability bottleneck as Bitcoin's block space is limited.

-Additionally, Lightning's current architecture assumes users can maintain high availability for channel management and have reliable internet for gossip synchronization.
-This excludes users in developing regions with intermittent connectivity and those who need simple, phone-based payment solutions.
-Even wealthy users may prefer the simplicity of delegated channel management while maintaining cryptographic control of their funds.
+Additionally, Lightning's current architecture assumes participants can maintain high availability for channel management and have reliable internet for gossip synchronization.
+This excludes those in developing regions with intermittent connectivity and those who need simple, phone-based payment solutions.
+Even wealthy participants may prefer the simplicity of delegated channel management while maintaining cryptographic control of their funds.

 Existing solutions to this problem involve custodial services that sacrifice Bitcoin's core property of cryptographic verifiability.
-Users must trust operators to maintain reserves and process withdrawals honestly.
-Chaumian Ecash systems like Cashu provide privacy but require users to trust mints with custody of funds without transparent reserve requirements.
+Depositors must trust operators to maintain reserves and process withdrawals honestly.
+Chaumian Ecash systems provide privacy but require participants to trust mints with custody of funds without transparent reserve requirements.

-We propose a new layer 3 protocol that enables Lightning wallets through validated outputs—a Lightning protocol extension that allows commitment transactions to include outputs subject to agreed-upon validation rules.
-Users control deposits through cryptographic keys without managing channels, while operators are constrained by protocol rules enforced at the Lightning channel level and monitored by auditors.
-Critically, vault payments are addressed using 2-of-2 multisig keys derived from both channel peers, preventing operators from pocketing payments intended for vaults.
+We propose a new layer 3 protocol that enables Lightning wallets through validated outputs: a Lightning protocol extension that describes new commitment transaction outputs which are subject to negotiated validation rules.
+Depositors will control funds through cryptographic keys without managing channels, while operators are constrained by protocol rules enforced at the Lightning channel level and monitored by other channel partners.
+Vault payments are addressed using MuSig2 keys derived from both channel peers, preventing operators from pocketing payments intended for vaults.
+Consensus rules allow operators to establish recurring maintenance fees, making profitability commonly achievable.

 The system achieves:

-- **Zero on-chain footprint** for users through Layer 3 abstraction
+- **Zero on-chain footprint** for depositors through Layer 3 abstraction
-- **Offline receiving** where the vault creates invoices on user's behalf
+- **Offline receiving** where the vault creates invoices on depositor's behalf
 - **Low-connectivity sending** without gossip sync requirements
 - **Cryptographic enforcement** via validated outputs in commitment transactions
-- **2-of-2 multisig addressing** preventing selective payment honoring
+- **MuSig2 addressing** preventing selective payment honoring
 - **Organic trust** through multi-vault cross-auditing networks
 - **Economic sustainability** through routing fees and configurable maintenance fees
 - **Progressive trust model** matching deposit size to operator reputation
-- **Metrics-based reliability** through objective auditor monitoring
 - **Trust-minimized operation** through full reserve requirements
 - **Flexible deployment** through support for operators at all reputation levels
 - **Universal wallet access** via Nostr Wallet Connect integration